tajbender/electrifier.v1.25/README.md

 - https://github.com/electrifier/Classic-electrifier
 ----
 # Contributors.
-## 3rd Party Packages, ⚙ and other Contributions
+## 🔓 3rd Party Packages, ⚙ or other Contributions

 | What | Regards |
 |--------------|:--------|